sts10/tidy/readme.markdown

     -f, --force
             Force overwrite of output file if it exists

-    -g, --ignore-ending-metadata <IGNORE_ENDING_METADATA_DELIMITER>
+    -g, --ignore-from <IGNORE_FROM_DELIMITER>
-            Ignore metadata after first appearance of given delimiter.
-Accepts delimiter character like ','.
-Maximum of one character.
+            Ignore metadata from the first instance of the specified delimiter until the end of line, treating anything before the delimiter as a word.
+Delimiter must be a single character (e.g., ',').
 Use 't' for tab and 's' for space.
-Treats anything before first appearance of delimiter as the "word".
-Only works with word removals, not word modifications (like to lowercase)
+Works with attribute analysis and most word removal options, but not with word modifications (like to lowercase).
+May not be used together with -d, -D or -G options

-    -G, --ignore-starting-metadata <IGNORE_STARTING_METADATA_DELIMITER>
+    -G, --ignore-through <IGNORE_THROUGH_DELIMITER>
-            Ignore metadata before first appearance of given delimiter.
-Accepts delimiter character like ','.
-Maximum of one character.
+            Ignore metadata up to and including the first instance of the specified delimiter, treating anything after the delimiter as a word.
+Delimiter must be a single character (e.g., ',').
 Use 't' for tab and 's' for space.
-Treats anything after first appearance of delimiter as the "word".
-Only works with word removals, not word modifications (like to lowercase)
+Works with attribute analysis and most word removal options, but not with word modifications (like to lowercase).
+May not be used together with -d, -D or -g options

     -h, --homophones <HOMOPHONES_LIST>
             Path(s) to file(s) containing homophone pairs.
 There must be one pair of homophones per